ProboCI/probo-docs/docs/open-source/github.md

 ---

 ## GitHub Handler
-The GitHub Handler (GHH) processes GitHub hook events each time a pull request is created or updated.
+The GitHub Handler processes GitHub hook events each time a pull request is created or updated.
 It then triggers builds through the Container Manager.
 The GitHub Handler also sends commit status updates back to GitHub.

 It is implemented as a plugin of the Probo repository.
 There is also a Bitbucket plugin that is in a separate repository and it's function and configuration is discussed in a different documentation entry as there are conditions and parameters outside the scope of this document which must be taken into consideration before you can successfully run Bitbucket.